pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Creating dates for scheduling

 !!!
 Note
-    Creating dates for scheduling makes sense if you are hosting recurring dates that are open to your entire customer base.
+    Creating dates for scheduling makes sense if you are hosting recurring dates that are open to the public.
     If you are instead making appointments with groups or individuals, then using the [Quick entry](resources-and-scheduling.md#quick-entry) feature may be more convenient.

 Navigate to :Navpath:Your event series → :fa3-calendar:Dates: and click the :btn-icon:fa3-plus: Create many new dates: button.